revaturelabs/interviewquestions/Python/Python-Flow Control Statements/python-flow control statements.md

 > Option c) is correct
 <details><summary> <b>Explanation</b> </summary>

-> All the other options except c) missed semicolon at last.
+> All the other options except c) misses semicolon at last.
   </details>
 </details>

  ---
-10. What will be the output of following Python code?
+10. What is the output of following Python code?

 ```python3
 a = 15